Confessions on a Dance Floor: Promotion

-On November 4, 2005, Madonna opened the 2005 MTV Europe Music Awards with her first performance of "Hung Up".
+On November 3, 2005, Madonna opened the 2005 MTV Europe Music Awards with her first performance of "Hung Up".
 She emerged from a glitter ball to perform the song, while wearing a purple leotard and matching leather boots.
-During the next days, Madonna performed "Hung Up" on TV shows such as Wetten, dass..? in Germany, and Star Academy in France, as well as on the Children in Need 2005 telethon in London.
+Over the next few days, Madonna performed "Hung Up" on TV shows such as Wetten, dass..? in Germany, and Star Academy in France, as well as on the Children in Need 2005 telethon in London.
 In order to promote the album's release, Madonna appeared on Parkinson.
 She played a number of songs from the album at London's Koko Club and G-A-Y as part of a promo tour to support the album.

-In December, Madonna travelled to Japan, where "Hung Up" was performed on TV show SMAP×SMAP and her concert at Studio Coast.
+In December, Madonna traveled to Japan, where "Hung Up" was performed on the TV show SMAP×SMAP and her concert at Studio Coast.
 On February 8, 2006, Madonna opened the 48th Grammy Awards, by pairing up with the fictional animated band Gorillaz.
-The band appeared on the stage via a three dimensional technique which projected their holograms on the stage.
+The band appeared onstage through a three-dimensional technique that projected their holograms.
 They performed their song "Feel Good Inc." while rappers De La Soul made a guest appearance.
-Madonna then appeared on the stage and started performing the song while interchanging places with the hologram figures of the band.
-She was later joined by her own group of dancers and the performance was finished on the main stage rather than the virtual screen.
+Madonna then appeared onstage and started performing the song while interchanging places with the hologram figures of the band.
+She was later joined by her own group of dancers and the performance ended on the main stage rather than the virtual screen.
 Another performance of "Hung Up" came on April 30, 2006 during the Coachella Valley Music and Arts Festival in Indio, California.

-A remix only album titled Confessions Remixed was also released in limited vinyl editions.
+A remix-only album titled Confessions Remixed was also released in limited vinyl editions.
 In Japan, Confessions on a Dance Floor – Japan Tour Special Edition (CD+DVD) was released on August 23, 2006.
 It reached number 27 on the Oricon weekly albums chart and stayed on the chart for 12 weeks.
 The album received further promotion from the Confessions Tour which began in May 2006.
-The tour grossed over US $194.7 million, becoming highest-grossing tour ever for a female artist, at that time.
-Additionally, the tour received the "Most Creative Stage Production" at the Pollstar Concert Industry Awards, as well as "Top Boxscore" from the Billboard Touring Awards.
+The tour grossed over US$194.7 million, becoming the highest-grossing tour ever for a female artist, at that time.
+Additionally, the tour received the "Most Creative Stage Production" award at the Pollstar Concert Industry Awards, as well as "Top Boxscore" from the Billboard Touring Awards.